 4. "Tell me the situation and what help you need from me in assessing and handling it.
 Then we'll decide."

-This is opens the possibility of greater freedom for analysis and decision-making, subject to both people agreeing this is appropriate.
+This opens the possibility of greater freedom for analysis and decision-making, subject to both people agreeing this is appropriate.
 Again, this level is helpful in growing and defining coaching and development relationships.

 5. "Give me your analysis of the situation (reasons, options, pros and cons) and recommendation.
 I'll let you know whether you can go ahead."

 Asks for analysis and recommendation, but you will check the thinking before deciding.
 Compared to the above examples the person doing the task is granted significantly more freedom.

 6. "Decide and let me know your decision, and wait for my go-ahead before proceeding."